andreibroussillon/nodejs-interview/README.md

 As response, the array is filtered out with VIP and adults only, sorted by age (asc). an id is also provided to each guest (the id is the array position index concactenated with the 3 first letters of the name)

-# Exercice 6
+# Exercise 6

 Enrich the response by providing the avatar url.
 To fetch the avatar url, an external API is used: https://reqres.in/api/users?page=1